color-js/color.js/docs/adaptation.md

 ### CAT16

-TODO how is this better than CAT02.

-CAT16 gives somewhat better predictions that CAT02, particularly with vivid non-white illuminants.
+Li et al showed that CAT16 gives somewhat better predictions than CAT02, particularly with vivid non-white illuminants, while also being more numerically robust and mathematically simpler.
+// A Revision of CIECAM02 and its CAT and UCS
+// Changjun Li, Zhiqiang Li, et al (2016)
+// 24th Color and Imaging Conference Final Program and Proceedings

 CAT16, as originally published, has been criticized by Smet & Ma for incorrectly scaling by a reference white luminance,